HowdyBalcones/practice_notes/000-all_notes/notes-practical_extendscript.md

 # Self guided and potentially novice reminders of extendscript syntax and practice
+A project conceived to make my life easier in certain moments and harder in others

+## TODO
+* syntax highlighting for jsxinc

 ### USING .jsxinc
 .jsxinc is a C style linking method that .jsx supports.
 It gives us a way to modularize our components.